joonty/vim-sauce/README.md

 let g:sauce_path = "/path/to/sauces"
 ```

-## Known Issues

-The autocomplete currently won't work with Windows.
-However, plans are in place to change that.

 ## License

 Sauce for Vim is released under the MIT license.
 See the LICENSE file for more information.